Sun Life Financial: China

 In 1995, Sun Life joined with the China Everbright Group to form Sun Life Everbright.

 In 2002, Sun Life Everbright was granted approval to sell life insurance in Tianjin, China, becoming the first foreign life insurance joint venture to operate in that city and its neighbouring counties.

 In 2011, Sun Life Everbright received regulatory approval in China to establish Sun Life Everbright Insurance Asset Management Company, only the 12th such license issued in China.

+Hong Kong

+Sun Life started operating in Hong Kong since February 22, 1892.

+There was a name change from SunLife Financial (HK) Ltd to Sun Life Hong Kong Ltd.

+Sun Life acquired CMG Asia ComServe Financial from Commonwealth Bank of Australia in 2005.

+For some years, it had taken over the MPF schemes from a number of other competitors in 2010s due to its strong performance of the Hong Kong equity fund.
+For example, in 2016, Schroder Investment Management (Hong Kong) Limited transferred its MPF scheme to Sun Life Hong Kong.

 India

 Birla Sun Life Asset Management, now known as the Aditya Birla Sun Life Mutual Fund (ABSLAMC), is an investment managing company registered under the Securities and Exchange Board of India.
 It is a joint venture between Sun Life and the Aditya Birla Group of India.

 Established in 1994, BSLAMC has been a joint venture between the Aditya Birla Group and Sun Life since 1999.

 With more than $34 billion U.S. in assets under management as of 2017, Aditya Birla Sun Life Asset Management Company is one of the largest asset managers in India.

+Aditya Birla Sun Life Insurance was established on August 4, 2000, and began operations in 2001 with three insurance plans.
+The Insurance Regulatory and Development Authority (IRDA) granted registration in principle to Birla Sun Life.
+Initially, Sun Life Financial held a 26% stake in this joint venture, and later increased its stake to 49%.

+The company received awards such as the Bhartiya Shiromani Puraskar in 2006 and the Silver award in the Insurance category at the ICAI Awards for Excellence in Financial Reporting in 2009.
+In 2011, ABSLI introduced the BSLI Foresight Plan, followed by the BSLI Wealth Secure Life Plan in 2012.
+In June 2023, ABSLI launched the Nishchit Pension Plan, aimed at assisting individuals in retirement planning.
+In August 2023, ABSLI announced the ABSLI Nishchit Laabh Plan, a non-linked, non-participating individual life insurance savings plan.